ArduPilot/ardupilot/libraries/AP_Camera/json/README.md

 # Summary

 These files define MAVLink messages for the Camera in JSON.
-Each file is named for the MAVLink message, and has a numeric suffix to indicate which Camera instance it is for, e.g.:
+Each file is named for the MAVLink message it is for, e.g.:
-* _"camera_information_1.json"_ defines the `CAMERA_INFORMATION` message for Camera 1.
+* _"camera_information.json"_ defines the `CAMERA_INFORMATION` message for the Camera.

+**NOTE**: ArduPilot cannot currently disambiguate MAVLink Camera messages between backends -- all messages will appear to come from the same Camera instance.
+As such, only one message definition can be defined here for each message.

 Currently supported messages are:
 * [`CAMERA_INFORMATION`](https://mavlink.io/en/messages/common.html#CAMERA_INFORMATION)